BrandonLC2020/PersonalRedirectInspectorWebApp/README.md

     *   In the header, find the "Set Default Monitored URL" section.
     *   Enter a complete URL (e.g., your ngrok URL, `https://your-service.ngrok.io/callback`) into the input field and click "Set as Default".
     *   If a default URL is set, and you open the Redirect Inspector *without* any query parameters or hash in its own URL (e.g., just `http://localhost:1234/`), it will automatically inspect your specified default URL.
-    *   The currently set default URL will be displayed.
-You can clear it using the "Clear Default" button.
+    *   The currently set default URL will be displayed as a chip, which can be clicked to clear it.

 3.  **Manually Inspect a Specific URL:**
     *   In the header, find the "Manually Inspect Specific URL" section.